-Animals Wildlife 8 Fun Facts About the Fennec Fox There's more to this iconic fox species than those adorable ears.
+Animals Wildlife 8 Things You Didn't Know About the Fennec Fox There's more to this iconic fox species than those adorable ears.
 By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated March 22, 2021 Nor Alami Bouté / Getty Images Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species The fennec fox is a standout among fox species.
-It is native to the Sahara Desert of northern Africa and can be found as far east as Kuwait.
-This species is uniquely adapted for life in a harsh desert setting, from its small size to its enormous ears.
-Meet this much-loved fox species and learn about how it thrives in one of the planet's harshest environments.
-1. It's the World's Smallest Fox Species The fennec fox is uniquely built to thrive in the desert.
-Cat Downie/Shutterstock Fox species are often compared in size to house cats.
-But not the fennec fox.
-This species weighs just 1.5 to 3.5 pounds (0.7 to 1.6 kilograms) and stands only 8 inches (20 centimeters) tall.
-That's shorter than the average house cat and a fraction of the weight.
-If you're going to make a felid comparison, you'll have to refer to kittens!
-It holds the title of world's smallest fox species.
-It also holds the title of having the largest ears in proportion to body size, even beating out the bat-eared fox.
-Don't let the dainty size fool you, though.
-This little fox can jump 2 feet (0.6 meters) high and 4 feet (1.2 meters) forward when springing into action to catch prey or evade a predator.
-They are tough to catch, which means they have few predators; the eagle owl is its only main threat (aside from humans, of course).
-2. It Has Multi-Purpose Ears The fennec fox's ears are its signature trait.
-Cat Downie/Shutterstock The most notable trait of the fennec fox is of course its little button nose.
-Right?
-OK fine, everyone just has to talk about its ears.
-The 6-inch-long (15 cm) ears are indeed a great tool for listening in on prey.
-The foxes tilt their heads from side to side while triangulating sound so they can pinpoint the exact location of insects, rodents, reptiles, and other tasty treats, which are often hiding just under the sand.
-These oversized ears are for more than just listening.
-The ears also serve as a way to dissipate heat and keep cool in the desert.
-This is one of many adaptations the fox has for its harsh habitat.
-3. It Has Extra-Furry Feet The fennec fox's paws are covered in thick fur to protect it from hot sand.
-Lodimup/Shutterstock A desert is a tough environment because of the extreme temperature variations.
-A fox needs plenty of fur to stay warm on nights when the temperature plummets.
-But that fur also protects the animal from the heat.
-The fennec fox has extra-furry feet, which protects its paw pads from the hot sand.
+She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated March 22, 2021 Nor Alami Bouté / Getty Images Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species The fennec fox is a standout among fox species — firstly, because it's much more petite than its more bountiful red fox cousin and secondly, because of its objectively enormous ears.
+Its characteristically small stature and notably large auditory apparatuses have adapted specially to desert dwelling, as the twilight creeper known scientifically as Vulpes zerda is native to the Sahara Desert of North Africa, found as far east as Kuwait.
+Meet the widely adored fox species and learn about how it thrives in one of the planet's harshest environments.
+1. The Fennec Fox Is the World's Smallest Fox wrangel / Getty Images Whereas the red fox — the fennec fox's more prevalent and widely distributed relative — is typically about 3 feet long, 2 feet tall, and weighs between 6 and 30 pounds in adulthood, the average fennec fox stands only 8 inches tall and weighs just 2 to 3 pounds.
+That, in comparison, is shorter than the average house cat and a fraction of the weight.
+Thus, it holds the title of the world's smallest fox species, but don't be fooled by its dainty size.
+This little fox can jump 2 feet high and 4 feet forward when springing to catch prey or evade a predator.
+They are tough to catch, which means they have few predators; humans and eagle owls are its two primary threats.
+2. It Has Multipurpose Ears Floridapfe from S.Korea Kim in cherl / Getty Images In addition to being the smallest fox, the Vulpes zerda also has the largest ears (sometimes half as long as its body), beating out even the bat-eared fox.
+Its 6-inch-long, upward-pointing extremities come in handy when listening for prey underground, the San Diego Zoo says, and they also help the fox stay cool, as it loses a lot of heat through its ears.
+This is one of many adaptations the fox has developed for surviving such harsh desert environments.
+3. It Has Extra Fur on Its Feet Lodimup / Shutterstock Deserts aren't excruciatingly hot 24/7; rather, nights can be quite the opposite because there usually isn't enough cloud cover to keep warm temperatures low to the ground.
+Fennec foxes need plenty of fur to stay warm when the temperature plummets, but that fur is also useful in the heat.
+It has extra-furry feet to protect its paw pads from the hot sand.
 The thick fur also gives the fox extra traction when maneuvering across loose sand and dunes.
-4. It Has a Dedicated Family Life Fennec fox parents are devoted to their pups.
-Alphotographic/iStock Fennec foxes mate for life.
+4. It Has a Dedicated Family Life Fennec foxes mate for life.
 A couple produces one litter of two to five pups per year, and the offspring from one litter may stay with the family even as the next litter of pups is born.
-When the female is pregnant and nursing the pups, her mate will bring her food and is also highly protective of her.
-Pups are not weaned until they are 2 to 2.5 months old, and reach maturity at around 9 months old.
-Though they grow up quickly, fennec foxes may live up to 10 years in the wild, and can live up to 14 years in captivity.
-5. It Leads a Rich Social Life Naps are always more fun with friends.
-Narit Jindajamorn/Shutterstock Fennec fox behavior is known mainly through what we see of the foxes in captivity.
-But what we see in captivity is that they are highly social animals, enjoying the company of other foxes and engaging in play even as adults.
+When the female is pregnant and nursing the pups, her mate will bring her food and protect her from danger.
+Pups are not weaned until they are about 2 months old.
+They reach maturity after about nine months.
+Though they grow up quickly, the San Diego Zoo says fennec foxes can live 10 years in the wild and 13 years in captivity.
+5. It Leads a Rich Social Life Floridapfe from S.Korea Kim in cherl / Getty Images Not only do they generally have flourishing family lives, they also tend to hang out in large and tight-knit social circles.
+Fennec fox behavior is known mainly through what has been observed in captivity, but they look to be highly social animals, enjoying the company of other foxes and engaging in play even as adults.
 Fennec foxes live in groups of as many as 10 individuals, though the size of the group is mostly determined by the amount of food resources available in a territory.
-6. It's a Skilled Communicator Fennec foxes can make a variety of vocalizations.
-Floridapfe from S.Korea Kim in cherl / Getty Images Similar to many other canids, fennec foxes mark their territory by urinating around the perimeter.
-While that is one form of communicating with other members of their species, the fennec fox also uses an array of vocalizations for more direct communication.
-These include barks, chatters, growls, howls, shrieks, squeaks, and whimpers.
-7. It Doesn't Need to Drink Water Fennec foxes are opportunistic eaters.
-Vladimir Wrangel/Shutterstock The fennec fox is so well-adapted to desert life that it can live without free-standing water.
-Instead, fennec foxes gain much of their water from the leaves, roots, fruits, eggs, and animal prey they find to eat.
-They also can lap up condensation that collects in their dens.
-8. It Loves the Night Life Fennec foxes are nocturnal, snoozing during the day. shiroshiro/Shutterstock Like so many desert-dwelling animals, fennec foxes are nocturnal.
-This keeps them out of the worst heat of the day, though it has its own challenges for staying warm on cold nights and of course locating prey in the dark.
-But, then again: ears!
-Because they're nocturnal, if you visit fennec foxes in a zoo you'll probably only see them as they snooze (adorably, of course), storing up energy for another crazy night of hunting and play.
+6. It's a Skilled Communicator Floridapfe from S.Korea Kim in cherl / Getty Images Both young and adult fennec foxes use an array of vocalizations — including barks, chatters, growls, brief and repeated howls, shrieks, squeaks, and whimpers — to communicate with each other, such as to establish social rank during play.
+According to the Smithsonian’s National Zoo & Conservation Biology Institute, they are extremely protective of their clans and will typically mark their territories by urinating and defecating around the perimeter, similar to many other canids.
+7. It Doesn't Need To Drink Water The fennec fox is so well-adapted to desert life that it can live without free-standing water for long periods of time.
+Instead, it stays hydrated in the Sahara heat just by eating leaves, roots, and fruits — these, together, make up nearly 100 percent of the fox's water intake.
+It also eats grasshoppers, locusts, small rodents, lizards, birds, and their eggs.
+The big-eared V. zerda will also lap up condensation that collects in its den for hydration.
+8. It Loves the Night Life tomava / Getty Images Like so many desert-dwelling animals, fennec foxes are nocturnal.
+Spending the hottest part of the day snoozing in their cool, underground burrows keeps them out of the heat, though being a night prowler has its own challenges for staying warm on cold nights and, of course, locating prey in the dark.
+(But, then again, this is why they have such thick fur and those decidedly adorable, whopping ears.)
+View Article Sources "Fennec Fox: Vulpes zerda."
+San Diego Zoo Wildlife Alliance: Animals & Plants.
+"Fennec Fox."
+Smithsonian's National Zoo & Conservation Biology Institute.